Preference-grounded Token-level Guidance for Language Model Fine-tuning: A Discussion on Applying RL Methods to LM Tasks

 Specifically, the standard Monte Carlo estimate of the value functions is known to have high variance due to the large sampling space \citep{rlintro2018}.
 This problem is even severe in the LM tasks where there are exponentially many text sequences that can follow a partial sequence.

 Further, as discussed in \citet{sqltext2021}, the sparse-reward/delayed-feedback problem can also hurt the bootstrapping-style method for learning the value functions, since the standard value-function learning can suffer from ``the unstable per-step bootstrapping-style training with sparse reward signals.''
-This can subsequently harm the LM training since many actor-critic or Q-learning methods rely heavily on how accurately the learned value functions assess the quality of intermediate text sequences \citep{rlintro2018,sqltext2021}.
+This can subsequently harm the LM training since many actor-critic or Q-learning methods rely heavily on how accurately the learned value function(s) can assess the quality of intermediate text sequences \citep{sqltext2021,rlintro2018,jointmatching2022}.